ArmiesAndCastles/dungeon/README.md

 # dungeon
-a straightforward dungeon generator in c
+A straightforward dungeon generator, written in C.

 Requires SDL to compile.